saltyorg/docs/docs/community/guides/cloudbox.md

     ```

-- Copy `rclone.conf` to `/srv/git/saltbox` <Br/>
+- Copy `rclone.conf` to `/srv/git/saltbox` <Br/> and edit the configuration files as needed.
+You can follow the [saltbox install instructions for saltbox for this](../../saltbox/install/install.md)<Br/>

-  and edit the configuration files as needed you can follow the [saltbox install instructions for saltbox for this](../../saltbox/install/install.md)<Br/>
+  You can refer to your Cloudbox configuration files and copy relevant settings over from them, but do not just copy your existing cloudbox config files into place.
+Direct compatibility with cloudbox config files is not guaranteed and will not be maintained going forward.

 - Run the preinstall command.